Failure to reform State pension age could cost up to €50bn

 Quinlan bankruptcy case set for June

-Property developer Derek Quinlan’s bankruptcy case in Britian will be heard in June, according to the Sunday Independent.
+Property developer Derek Quinlan’s bankruptcy case in Britain will be heard in June, according to the Sunday Independent.

 Hammerson stuck for tenants at Ilac centre

-Property giant Hammerson has said it has been unable to find a suitable tenant for the Ilac centre in Dublin despite an 18 months search, the Business Post reports.
+Property giant Hammerson has said it has been unable to find a suitable tenant for a space at the Ilac centre in Dublin despite an 18-month search, the Business Post reported.

-The company said in a submission to Dublin City Council that the only potential tenant it had attracted was a leisure operator, who would be unable to rent the premises due to planning code restrictions.
-The vacant space was previously let to H&M, which vacated in January.
+The company said in a submission to Dublin City Council that the only potential tenant it had attracted was a leisure operator, which would be unable to rent the premises due to planning code restrictions.
+The vacant space was previously let to H&M, which left in January.